caffeinism/pfutils/README.md

 I can give concurrency to reading metadata as well, but there doesn't seem to be a need for that operation to improve performance.
 However, its implementation may change in the future to work with more metadata.

 When implemented as a thread in C++ and bound to Python, there was a performance improvement under a small cpu resource due to the difference in overhead between process and thread.
-However, my C++ implementation is not smooth, so I plan to implement the same behavior in C++ after completing the python implementation.
+I used [https://github.com/bshoshany/thread-pool](https://github.com/bshoshany/thread-pool) for my module's C++ thread pool implementation.
+The detailed operation (count of progressbar, output of exception handle, etc.) does not completely match the implementation of python and c++, but the basic operation is designed so that there is no problem with each other.
+Users can force the installation of python by not using the wheel.
+(Refer to the installation above)

 # Performance Benchmark under cephfs